How to Get a Great Looking Lawn Published 08/03/2013

 Try to mow as often as you can.
 It’s better to have a regular trim rather than waiting until it’s all overgrown and then having to hack your way through.
 Change direction each time you mow, and that way your grass won’t end up all leaning in one direction.

 Now as you can see moss has got a bit of a hold in my lawn over the winter.
-The best thing for treating that is something like this Evergreen Complete.
-That not only kills off moss it gives it a good dose of nitrogen and that helps boost grass growth and it will also help to keep down some of these weeds.
+The best thing for treating that is something like this Evergreen Complete, that will not only kills off moss it gives it a good dose of nitrogen and that helps boost grass growth and it will also help to keep down some of these weeds.

 So there we go.
 Not exactly a bowling green just yet, but with that preparation and regular mowing throughout the summer my lawn is going to be looking pretty good.
 Lawnmower blades and other parts are available for all makes and models at espares.co.uk, thanks for watching.